Swallowing Exercises: How to Do Tongue-Strengthening Exercises

 enters the airways or lungs.
 This is serious, because it can lead to pneumonia and

 other problems.
-Dysphagia requires prompt diagnosis and treatment.
+Dysphagia needs prompt diagnosis and treatment.

 As part of your treatment plan, your healthcare provider and SLP may prescribe swallowing